 Check Point Correlations

-The current 90-days correlation between Check Point Software and Heidelberg Materials AG is -0.15 (i.e., Good diversification).
+The current 90-days correlation between Check Point Software and Apple Inc is 0.05 (i.e., Significant diversification).
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Check Point moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Check Point Software moves in either direction, the perfectly negatively correlated security will move in the opposite direction.

 The ability to find closely correlated positions to Check Point could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Check Point when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
 So, investors can't just sell and buy back Check Point - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Check Point Software to buy it.